 - Prevention of freezing

-Records in the form of work orders, checklists, or forms can be maintained and submitted by vessels within the platform.
-The solution provides an easy to understand task standard, assisting the ship to have access to the relevant guidance for inspections and testing.
+Our solution maintains and submits (by vessel) records for work orders, checklists, or forms.
+Furthermore, the solution provides an easy-to-understand task standard, assisting the ship with access to the relevant guidance for inspections and testing.

-In the third part of this series of articles; looking at how the ShipNet Safety XE application and the Planned Maintenance Module of the Technical XE can help with TMSA 3 compliance, we will be reviewing the 7th, 8th and 9th elements, covering management of change, incident reporting, investigation and analysis, and safety management, so stay connected.
+In the third part of this series of articles, we will continue to look at how we can help with TMSA 3 compliance.
+We will review the 7th, 8th, and 9th elements, covering management of change, incident reporting, investigation and analysis, and safety management, so stay connected.